bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### `v-model`

 The `v-model` reflects the current visibility state of the sidebar.
-While it can be used to control the visibility state of the sidebar, it is reccomended to use the [`v-b-toggle` directive](#v-b-toggle-directive) to show the sidebar for accesibility reasons.
-If you do use the `v-model` to show the sidebar, you should place the `aria-controls="id"` attribute (where `id` is the ID of the sidebar) on the trigger element, and also set the `aria-explanded` attribute (also on the trigger element) to either the string `'true'` (if the sidebar is open) or `'false`' (if the slidebar is closed).
+While it can be used to control the visibility state of the sidebar, it is recommended to use the [`v-b-toggle` directive](#v-b-toggle-directive) to show the sidebar for accessibility reasons.
+If you do use the `v-model` to show the sidebar, you should place the `aria-controls="id"` attribute (where `id` is the ID of the sidebar) on the trigger element, and also set the `aria-expanded` attribute (also on the trigger element) to either the string `'true'` (if the sidebar is open) or `'false`' (if the sidebar is closed).

 The `v-model` is internally bound to the `show` prop, and the `input` event updates the `v-model`.

 ## Events

-The sidebar wil emit the `shown` event once the sidebar has opened, and the `hidden` event when the sidebar has closed.
+The sidebar will emit the `shown` event once the sidebar has opened, and the `hidden` event when the sidebar has closed.

-The `input` event is used to updat the `v-model` and is emitted whenever the visibility state of the sidebar changes.
+The `input` event is used to update the `v-model` and is emitted whenever the visibility state of the sidebar changes.

 ## Accessibility